 London is the only city in the world that has hosted the Olympics three times – in 1908, 1948 and most recently in 2012.
 The 1908 Olympics were also the longest in the history of the event – lasting a whopping 187 days.

 London has always taken a relatively progressive position on things – including allowing women to use their brains.
-In 1878, London University was the first in Britain to allow women to study and grant degrees to them.
+In 1878, London University was the first in Britain to allow women to study and earn degrees

 London’s Underground System is So Old it Used to Be Powered by Steam Trains

-London has the oldest underground system in the world (We tell you – if you want a real fascinating day, go to one of the TFL Transport Museum Depot opening days – it’s a real eye opener).
+London has the oldest underground system in the world (If you want a really fascinating day, go to one of the TFL Transport Museum Depot opening days – it’s a real eye opener).
 Did you know that when it first started in 1863 the trains were powered by steam?

 It wasn’t until 1890 that electric trains were introduced.